 Behind me is the founder of Pakistan Muhammad Ali Jinnah and sideboards filled with unsung heroes who fought for freedom.

 State Bank of Pakistan Museum & Art Gallery is one of the national museums which was established in 2004 to introduce the first Monetary Museum of Pakistan.
-The entire premises has multiple galleries of coins, notes, machinery, art and stamps for the visitors.
+The entire premises has multiple galleries of coins, notes, machinery, art, and stamps for visitors.
 The best part is every group is offered a guided tour by the team explaining each and every detail about the past n present related to the currency and beyond.

 The whole tour is cost-free and I also got shredded money in a little bag as a souvenir!
 It is open M-S 9:30 – 5 pm except for Sunday.